 - Staff have explored and determined there is no other suitable person or entity available and willing to act as guardian.

-- Conducts a safety and risk review utilization review with the FSOS, and service region administrator (SRA), or designee, and invites the guardianship FSOS or designee to participate prior to initiating a non-emergency guardianship/conservatorship court process. to intiate the process for state guardianship;
+- Conducts a safety and risk review with the FSOS, service region administrator (SRA), or designee, and invites the guardianship FSOS or designee to participate prior to initiating a non-emergency guardianship/conservatorship court process.

 When the regional decision is made that the Cabinet may need to serve as the guardian or conservator, the SSW:

 - Completes the AOC-740 Petition to Determine if Disabled along with the GF-01 Request for Guardian Information form and sends them to the guardianship FSOS or designee for review;

 - Upon approval from guardianship, will receive a completed, signed, and notarized AOC 745 Application for Appointment from the guardianship FSOS or designee in addition to the submitted and reviewed AOC 740; and

 - Files both the AOC-740 and the AOC-745 with the district court and the SSW signs the AOC 740 as a representative of the Cabinet. (the signature is not notarized)

 If the referral for guardianship is denied by the guardianship FSOS or designee; and Department for Community Based Services (DCBS) staff feel the referral is warranted, the supervisors of both departments shall inform the division directors.

 The directors or designees will review the referral along with documentation and speak with the guardianship FSOS or designee to determine why the referral was denied in an attempt to work toward a resolution.

 If division directors are unable to come to a resolution, the matter will be presented to the commissioners of the respective departments who may bring in a neutral party to review the referral for final determination.

 If after the non-emergency petition is filed, an emergency arises that would place the adult in danger of serious impairment to their health or safety if immediate action is not taken, the SSW:

 - Contacts the SRA or designee to discuss the situation and considers the least restrictive measures including all applicable services in SOP 25.2 Involuntary Protective Services;